nevrome/paagen/README.md

 ### Install

-To instead install the latest development version you can follow these steps:
+To install the latest development version you can follow these steps:

 1. Install the Haskell build tool [Stack](https://docs.haskellstack.org/en/stable/README/)
 2. Clone the repository